margamalaluan20/samsunggalaxyultra25.github.io/README.md

-# Activity A02: Samsung Galaxy S25 Ultra Promotional Page
+# Activity A02: Samsung Galaxy S25 Ultra One Page Only

 A sleek, responsive, and modern single-page promotional website showcasing the flagship **Samsung Galaxy S25 Ultra**.
 This project focuses on high-end UI design, featuring custom gradients, interactive navigation, and integrated media.